akosgarai/playground_engine/pkg/model/README.md

 - `rotationZ` - the rotation (z axis) of the pole mesh.
 - `assetsBaseDir` - In case of textured room, we have to know where are the assets.
 - `wrapper` the wrapper pkg (interfaces.GLWrapper) for the gl functions.
 It can be set with the `SetGlWrapper` function.
 - `bulbMaterial` - the material of the bulb.
-It is also used as the color componenets of the spot lightsource.
+It is also used as the color components of the spot lightsource.
 - `constantTerm` - the constant term of the lightsource.
 - `linearTerm` - the linear term of the lightsource.
 - `quadraticTerm` - the quadratic term of the lightsource.